 Here in Madrid, we are lucky to host FITUR, one of Europe’s largest international tourism trade fairs.
 FITUR attendees come from all around the world to set up their beautiful booths during this five-day event.

-The 2018 FITUR dates are the 17-21 of January.
-The 17, 18 and 19 are industry-only days.
-On the weekends, local visitors crowd in to see some of the beautiful booths, tastes foods from around the world, and maybe even choose their next vacation destination.
+The 2020 FITUR dates are January 22–26.
+The first three days are industry-only.
+On the weekend, local visitors crowd in to see some of the beautiful booths, tastes foods from around the world, and maybe even choose their next vacation destination.